Skip to main content

 • Manually triggered: Augment Code Review is only triggered when someone comments on the PR with any of the following: auggie review, augment review, or augmentcode review on GitHub.
 Use it when you want full control over when a review happens.

+To run a second round of review on a subsequent commit of any PR (regardless of which trigger type is configured), you can use the same manual trigger keywords (auggie review, augment review, or augmentcode review).
 On public repositories, reviews are only triggered for PRs whose authors are members of the GitHub organization, outside collaborators to the organization or repository, or contributors to that repository.

 Tell Augment Code Review to check specific areas with guidelines